For information on how to contact us for technical support, please see Support.

 |Debbie Lockett||Follow @Debbie_Lockett|

-Michael has over thirty years' experience in the software industry.
-After a PhD at the University of Cambridge, he joined ICL, eventually holding one of the most senior technical positions there.
-ICL is a $4bn software and services company, now part of Fujitsu.
+Michael has over forty years' experience in the software industry.
+He gained a PhD at the University of Cambridge for research on database management technology, and then joined ICL, where he led design teams for a number of software products including several generations of database systems: his technical contributions were recognised by appointment as an ICL Fellow.
+During that time, ICL evolved from a mainframe computer manufacturer to a $4bn software and services company, and became part of Fujitsu.
 As well as managing Saxonica, Michael remains the lead designer and developer of the software.

 Penny Kay is a founding Director of Saxonica and the Company Secretary.
 Penny handles banking, tax, insurance, legal and personnel matters for the company.
 Previously Penny was a Civil Servant in the British Civil Service.